pataata/NLP_Tasks/README.md

 ## Description

 Set of three NLP-related tasks
-* Class for setting up the **cardiffnlp/twitter-roberta-base-sentiment** pre-trained sentiment analysis model from hugging.
+* Class for setting up the **cardiffnlp/twitter-roberta-base-sentiment** pre-trained sentiment analysis model from Hugging Face.
 20 line example in the run.py file.
-* Functions for further training a base Bert model form hugging **dslim/bert-base-NER**  on some data included in the repo.
+* Functions for further training a base Bert model form hugging **dslim/bert-base-NER**  on the **wikiann en** dataset from Hugging Face.
 Here the a graph if the training and validation losses with 1000 training samples and 150 validation samples:

 ![Image in src folder](https://github.com/pataata/NLP_Homework/blob/main/src/train_eval_loss.png?raw=true)

-* Translator class with the option of using either amazon or google API for translating spanish to english also e comparison is done with 100 samples of a spanish to english dataset, computing the average BLEU score for the predictions of each model.
+* Translator class with the option of using either amazon or google API for translating spanish to english also e comparison is done with 100 samples of a spanish to english dataset localy saved, computing the average BLEU score for the predictions of each model.
 The BLEU score prediction function is included in *function.py*

 File: **src/functions.py**